uphex/uphex-rfcs/000-data-streams.md

 _Streams_ are the most complex entities in this model.
 They are initialized with a set of _Streams_ and/or _Sources_ and the relationships between them.

-_Predictions_ are equivalent to a combination of observations and predictions from the existing model.

 ## Implementation